crobinso/osinfo-db/CONTRIBUTING.md

 * Review it!
 * Pull the branch locally
-* Rebase onto the top of master, adding `Reviewed-by:` to each commit
+* Rebase onto the top of master
 * Force-push to the contributor's branch
 * Approve on the web interface
 * Merge through the web interface